- Diet for kidney transplantation

-Home Symptoms What to eat after a kidney transplant
+- What to eat after kidney transplant

-What to eat after a kidney transplant
+- What to avoid after kidney transplantation

 In feeding after kidney transplantation it is important to avoid raw foods, such as vegetables, undercooked or eggnog meat, for example, and foods rich in salt and sugar to prevent rejection of the transplanted kidney.